High Ground 2022

 The 2022 civic governance forum was held virtually from Thursday, March 24 to Saturday, March 26, 2022.

 This year’s theme was Seeking Higher Ground: Leading Through Instability.
 We wanted to explore this theme as we are in a period of governing, at all levels, within ongoing, long-term, urgent and emergency conditions on many fronts.
-At Hight Ground 2022, we explored how local electeds can do their work in both proactive and responsive ways that advance progressive visions and action in their communities.
+At High Ground 2022, we explored how local electeds can do their work in both proactive and responsive ways that advance progressive visions and action in their communities.

 When: